“I enjoy creating puzzles that empower us to think differently”

 Modern Art Notes describes Elizabeth C. Gorski as a constructor “known for her entertaining, creative holy cow! grids.”
-She is one of the most-published crossword constructors at The New York Times.
-A frequent contributor to The Wall Street Journal.
+An inventor of new puzzle forms, she has written over 247 crosswords for The New York Times and The Wall Street Journal.

 She is a regular contributor to Hearst’s King Features Syndicate and a Senior Contributor to Zynga.
 In 2006 she achieved the Sunday Crossword Grand Slam.*

 For her innovations in the “visual” puzzle genre, Ms. Gorski was was named 2013 Constructor of the Year.
 She is also a four-time winner of Simon & Schuster’s Margaret Award.

 In 2011, she founded Crossword Nation, a premium puzzle provider for mobile, desktop and print solvers.

 Ms. Gorski invented the modern “Connect-The-Dots” crossword which debuted in The New York Times in December 2003.
 She authored an ebook devoted to this visual genre.

 Her film credits include an interview in Wordplay, Patrick Creadon’s 2006 documentary.
 The film spotlighted her NYT work, “High Definition,” as one of “Five Unforgettable Puzzles.”
 20th Century Fox commissioned her work for the Sandra Bullock/Bradley Cooper comedy All About Steve.
 The New York Times tapped Ms. Gorski to create a celebrity puzzle with Martha Stewart as guest co-constructor.